• Skip to main content

 Toys for Emotional Development: Gifts that Keep Giving

-December 26, 2023 by Amy Webb, Ph.D.
+July 24, 2025 by Amy Webb, Ph.D.

-He, his big brother and I were doing our usual Target run and they had convinced me to go to the toy aisle.
+My four-year-old was at it again.
+He, his big brother, and I were doing our usual Target run and they had convinced me to go to the toy aisle.
 What was I thinking?

-You parents know how this goes and it hardly ever ends well.
+Parents, you know how this goes and it hardly ever ends well.
 Many times, we leave the store with someone crying (hopefully not me).

-{**This post contains affiliate links.
-Purchasing through these links helps support this blog at no added cost to you}
+**This post contains affiliate links.
+Purchasing through these links helps support this blog at no added cost to you

 Related reading: What I learned from MLK’s Legacy About Emotion Regulation in Kids

-These games may just seem like family fun (which they are) but they all involve trying to perceive another person’s thoughts or feelings–key emotional skills that our kids can develop.
+These games just seem like family fun (which they are) but they all involve trying to perceive another person’s thoughts or feelings—key emotional skills that our kids can develop.

 dinosaur escape game